Swisslog: Area of operations

+Swisslog is a global company headquartered in Buchs/Aarau (Switzerland) and one of the world's leading logistics automation companies.
+Swisslog delivers data-driven & robotic solutions for logistics automation alongside service concepts.

-Warehouse & Distribution Solutions supplies industry-specific solutions for automated warehouses and distribution centers.
-Its core industries are retail and e-commerce, food and beverages, and pharmaceuticals.
+Swisslog supplies industry-specific services for automated warehouses and distribution centers.
+Its core industries are grocery, retail and e-commerce, food and beverages, and industrials.

-Healthcare Solutions specializes in logistics automation solutions and is focused primarily on hospital logistics.
-Products and services for automated goods transport include pneumatic tube systems, automated guided vehicle systems, electric track vehicle systems as well as pharmaceutical logistics systems.
+Since the end of 2019, the Swisslog Healthcare business unit has focused on target customers, such as healthcare facilities and hospitals, with an independent brand.
+Swisslog is simultaneously expanding its position in the areas of intralogistics, production logistics and supply chain alongside the Swisslog brand.

 History

 Swisslog traces its roots back to Sprecher + Schuh AG, founded in Aarau in 1900 and split into two separate entities in 1985.
 After a successful public tender offer by KUKA, Swisslog merged with a KUKA subsidiary at the end of July 2015 and was delisted from the Swiss stock exchange.
 Swisslog is now part of the KUKA Group.